MorrisMA/M65C02A/README.md

     PLI         ; Pull IP from RS
     INI         ; Increment IP

-NXT and ENT implement the NEXT and ENTER/CALL/DOCOLON functionality needed to implement a Direct Threaded Code (DTC) FORTH VM.
+NXT and ENT implement the NEXT and ENTER/CALL/DOCOLON functionality, respectively, needed to implement a Direct Threaded Code (DTC) FORTH VM.
 If these instructions are prefixed by IND, then an Indirect Threaded Code (ITC) FORTH VM is the result.

 The FORTH VM supported by the M65C02A will provide the following mapping of the various FORTH VM registers (as described by Brad Rodriguez):